Lan-lab/COMSE/README.md

 ```

-### 2.3 Input: expression matrix
+### 2.2 Input: expression matrix

-The input of SIGNET is the **expression matrix** of scRNA-seq:
+The input of COMSE is the **expression matrix** of scRNA-seq:

 * Each column represents a cell sample and each row represents a gene.
 * The row name of the matrix should be the gene-symbol of gene ID.
 * Expression units: The preferred expression values are raw values.
 Since we will use the binarized data matrix for MLP training, the expression units (raw, TPM, FPKM/RPKM) have almost no effect on the binarization matrix.

-## 3 SIGNET workflow
+## 3 COMSE Running demo

-This tutorial goes through the steps in the SIGNET workflow by following:
+This tutorial goes through the steps in the COMSE workflow by following:

 1. Data preparation:
-   * Screen for expression feature genes;
-   * Data transformation by binarization;
+   * Data normalization

-2. Predicting the relationship between TFs and NTFs using MLP model:
+2. Gene subgraph construction and partition:
    * Split the whole dataset into training set and validation set with a ratio of 7:3;
    * Bootstrap to adjust the proportion of positive cases not less than 1/6;
    * MLP training;